Central African Ports, Lobito, Douala

-The objectives of the subject “Central African Ports” are the following:
+The educational aims of the Subject “Central African Ports” are the following:

-- To know the largest ports in Central Africa
+- To learn about largest ports in Central Africa

 - To analyze the main features of the Central African Ports